Article I: Name

 District of Columbia law.

-Article XIV: Amendment of Bylaws
+Article XIII: Amendment of Bylaws

 These bylaws may be amended at any meeting by a